 - Interest accumulates on any Federal Direct Unsubsidized Loans you have and, when your grace periods end, outstanding interest is capitalized — added to principal — inflating the amount on which future interest is charged.

-- Payments aren’t required during grace periods, but they’re not prohibited, either.
+- Payments aren’t required to pay during grace periods, but they’re not prohibited, either.
 Whenever you can afford to make a payment, send a note with it directing your servicer to apply it first to your outstanding unsubsidized loan interest.
 Anything left will be used to reduce your loan principal.

 - Institutional, private, and state student loans may or may not have grace periods of varying length.
 To check this out, review these loans’ promissory notes.